 Written by Sonal Jaiswal | Evangelist, Customer Guru

-In the same way, when a customer is raising some grievances or giving some feedback, trust him and make his problem yours – exactly what you do when your partner faces hardships.
+In the same way, when a customer is raising grievances or giving feedback, trust him and make his problem yours – exactly what you do when your partner faces hardships.
 Then, do all you can to solve the problem for the customer, ensuring he has a memorable relationship with you.

 “Ultimately the bond of all companionship, whether in marriage or friendship, is conversation.” – Oscar Wilde

 Ah!
 These words are so true.
-All of us know how important communication is in a relationship; a healthy, honest and open communication is the cornerstone of any good relationship.
+All of us know how important communication is in a relationship: a healthy, honest and open communication is the cornerstone of any good relationship.
 Unless two people communicate effectively, how will they be able to appreciate each other or point out the challenges they are facing?

 The role that communication plays in your relationship with customers is as important, if not more.
-Communicate transparently and honestly with them, do not over-promise and always set their expectation right.
+Communicate transparently and honestly with them, do not over-promise, and always set their expectation right.
 It is important that both you and your customer are on the same page.
 This will ensure that your relation with them thrives as good communication ensures customer satisfaction, in turn improving loyalty.

 When you love a person, your happiness tends to be associated with your partner’s.
 Hence, you try to do all it takes to make him/her happy.
 Subconsciously, you become more empathetic and less selfish.

 How amazing it would be to do the same to your customers: to go the extra mile and to do all it takes to keep the customer happy.
-The customer would have a fantastic customer experience and you’d never have to worry about customer churn.
+The customers would have a fantastic customer experience and you’d never have to worry about customer churn.

 In a relationship, we understand and accept that every person is unique and different.
 We understand that none of us are the same.
 Despite all these difference, we accept and love our partners unconditionally.

-In the same manner, we must accept and love our customers without any conditions and biases, irrespective of their demands, complaints and attitudes.
+In the same manner, we must accept and love our customers without any conditions and biases, irrespective of their demands, complaints, and attitudes.
 We must love them so much that they would never want to move to any other brand.

 When you are in a relationship, you learn to take ownership and responsibility not just of yourself and your actions but also of the other person involved.
-You understand that your thoughts, actions and words have an impact on the other person and can affect them.
-Hence, you must be thoughtful of what you think, what you do and what you say.
+You understand that your thoughts, actions, and words have an impact on the other person and can affect them.
+Hence, you must be thoughtful of what you think, what you do, and what you say.

 Isn’t it the same when you are dealing with a customer?
 Any action of yours is going to impact customers – existing and potential – in multifarious ways.
 It is important to take ownership of delivering what is promised and exceeding the expectations of the customer.